neuroinformatics-unit/datashuttle/docs/source/pages/get_started/quick-validate-project.md

 : The top-level folder to validate the folders within.

 Strict Mode
-: If `True`, only allow NeuroBlueprint-formatted folders to exist in the project.
-By default, non-NeuroBlueprint folders (e.g. a folder called 'my_stuff' in the 'rawdata') are allowed, and only folders starting with sub- or ses- prefix are checked.
-In `Strict Mode`, any folder not prefixed with sub-, ses- or a valid datatype will raise a validation issue.
+: If `True`, only [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/latest/index.html)-formatted folders are allowed in the project.
+By default, non-[NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/latest/index.html) folders (e.g. a folder called `my_stuff` in the `rawdata`) are allowed, and only folders starting with `sub-` or `ses-` prefix are checked.
+In `Strict Mode`, any folder not prefixed with `sub-`, `ses-` or a valid datatype will raise a validation issue.

 :::